Vortex states in an acoustic Weyl crystal with a topological lattice defect: Field distribution measurements

 \section{Field distribution measurements}

-In the main text, we showed the measured field distribution for CW and CCW vortex excitation at $5.6\,\textrm{kHz}$, a frequency that supports HOFA modes (Fig.~4\textbf{c}--\text{h}).
-For comparison, Fig.~\ref{fig:outsidesweep2} shows the measured field distributions at $4.2\,\textrm{kHz}$ and $6.0\,\textrm{kHz}$, frequencies outside the range where HOFA modes are predicted to exist.
+In the main text, we showed the measured field distribution for CW and CCW vortex excitation at $5.6\,\textrm{kHz}$, a frequency that supports TIFA modes (Fig.~4\textbf{c}--\text{h}).
+For comparison, Fig.~\ref{fig:outsidesweep2} shows the measured field distributions at $4.2\,\textrm{kHz}$ and $6.0\,\textrm{kHz}$, frequencies outside the range where TIFA modes are predicted to exist.
 In these two cases, neither vortex produces a localised hot spot near the center of the TLD.

 Fig.~\ref{fig:Measuredpoints} shows the source and probe positions inside the sample layers for the various experiments.
 The probe positions used for field mapping (Fig.~3\textbf{d}--\textbf{f} and Fig.~4\textbf{c},\textbf{d} of the main text) are shown as red circles.
 When exciting close to the defect (Fig.~3\textbf{a} and Fig.~3\textbf{c}--\textbf{f} of the main text), the source is located at the blue star in the bottom layer of the sample.
 When exciting the bulk, the source is located at the magenta star in the bottom layer.
 When averaging the spectra over points close to the TLD (Fig.~3\textbf{a} and Fig.~4\textbf{b} of the main text), we use the points enclosed in the blue circle.
 For bulk spectra (Fig.~3\textbf{b} of the main text), we average the intensities over the points in the magenta rectangles, away from the TLD.